efollansbee/efollansbee/README.md

 🌱 Interested in engineered solutions to energy, the environment, and climate change.

-💬 Currently researching methane emissions from orphaned Oil and Gas wells as part of the DOE <a href= "https://catalog.energy.gov/">CATALOG</a> Project at Los Alamos National Laboratory
+💬 Currently researching methane emissions from orphaned oil and gas wells as part of the DOE <a href= "https://catalog.energy.gov/">CATALOG</a> Project at Los Alamos National Laboratory